twilson63/bstypeahead-directive/readme.md

 ## Goal

-The goal of this project is to have straight forward typeahead component using angular, that can be forked and customized by developers wanting more specific use cases for their typeahead component.
+The goal of this project is to have a straight forward typeahead component example using angular, that can be forked and customized by developers wanting more specific use cases for their typeahead component.

 ## Usage